Generative AI in Game Development: A Qualitative Research Synthesis

-Generative audio systems are beginning to fill critical gaps in sound and voice production, areas that often constrain smaller studios due to cost.
+As our final group of \ac{GenAI} to introduce, generative audio systems are beginning to automatise sound and voice production.
 Tools such as \emph{Soundraw} \cite{soundraw} provide AI-assisted adaptive music composition, while \emph{ElevenLabs} \cite{elevenlabs} enables lifelike voice acting with controllable accents and emotions.
 Diffusion-based systems like \emph{Producer.ai} \cite{producer_ai} and research frameworks such as \emph{Meta's Audiocraft} \cite{copet2023audiocraft} expand possibilities for procedural soundscapes.
-These developments hint at future workflows where background scores, diegetic sound effects, and even NPC voices can be prototyped without traditional recording pipelines -- an attractive prospect but one that raises concerns about replacing skilled human roles \citep{elgammal2020artists, wingstrom2022redefining}.
+These developments hint at future workflows where background scores, diegetic sound effects, and even NPC voices can be prototyped without traditional recording pipelines, providing opportunities but also raising concerns about replacing skilled people \citep{elgammal2020artists, wingstrom2022redefining}.